Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 very Good explanations

-Stewart about 15 years ago
+Stewart over 15 years ago

 Stewart